UPDATE: This post was first republished to GoDaddy’s Australia blog on 20 July 2020 and updated on 20 October 2021.

-Focus on the ongoing risks associated with the COVID-19 pandemic.
 If your employees feel like you don’t care about them or put profits over people, then they will look for other jobs.

 You may not see the turnover immediately, but after the dust settles, your short-term actions could cause long-term effects.
 This means your post-pandemic policies don’t just affect your productivity and profits now, but also your company’s future.

 Be smart, be safe — your employees and your business will be better for it.